Martin Amini

 Martin Amini is an American stand-up comedian whose material has centered around his experiences growing up in America with immigrant parents from mixed cultural backgrounds.
 Amini is the founder of Room 808, which was named one of the best comedy clubs in the city by The Washington Post in 2024.
-Amini's comedy includes crowd work, and he is considered to be the cupid of stand-up comedya title he attributes to the inspiration he draws from his own marriage.
+Amini's comedy includes crowd work, and he is considered to be the cupid of stand-up comedy a title he attributes to the inspiration he draws from his own marriage.

 Early life and education

 Amini was born and raised in Silver Spring, Maryland, the first-generation child of Bolivian and Iranian immigrant parents.

 Career

 Room 808

 In 2021, Martin Amini founded Room 808, an independent comedy club located at 808 Upshur Street NW in the Petworth neighborhood of Washington, D.C.
 The venue offers an intimate setting for stand-up performances and has been recognized as one of the best comedy clubs in D.C. by The Washington Post.

 Room 808 hosts shows five nights a week, featuring a mix of local talent and nationally recognized comedians, including performers from Netflix, Comedy Central, and HBO.

 In a May 2025 interview on Good Morning Washington, Amini discussed Room 808's role in the comedy scene, highlighting its function as a space where comedians can develop and refine their material.
 He mentioned that notable comedians, such as Matt Rife, have utilized the venue to test new content before embarking on larger tours.
 Amini emphasized the club's supportive environment, stating that it serves as a creative incubator for both emerging and established comedians.